l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-19-how-to-deploy-with-rultor-and-not-shoot-yourself-in-the-foot.md

     Key is valid for?
 (0)  0 # choose 0
   ```

-  5. Next steps pretty obvious(Comment should left empty)
+  5. Next steps are pretty obvious.
+Comment should be left empty.

-  6. After you've been created a key you should upload it into couple of servers:
+  6. After you've created a key you should upload it into couple of servers:

       `gpg --keyserver keys.openpgp.org --send-keys YOUR_KEY`